nyberry/HDPM097/report.md

 -   **Validation opportunity** — Are there reported outputs to validate a recreation against?
 -   **Simplification scope** — Can the model be reasonably simplified, if necessary, while meeting the assignment's minimum complexity requirement?

 The group agreed to proceed with the **Monks et al. (2016)** paper.
 The rationale for selection was that this study offered a clear model structure and pathway logic, sufficient reporting of parameters and process flow, and several published output tables suitable for validation.
 It also met the assignment requirement that the recreated model should have at least one type of patient and multiple activities, or multiple patient types and one activity.
-The Monks et al. model satisfies the latter condition because it includes multiple patient groups, distinct distributions and multiple routing options.

 Monks et al. describe a discrete-event simulation model using aggregate parameter values derived from more than 2000 anonymised admission and discharge timestamps.
 The model mimics the flow of stroke, high-risk TIA, complex neurological and other patients from admission to an acute ward through to community rehabilitation and early supported discharge, and predicts the probability of admission or transfer delay under different bed-capacity scenarios.